osrf/gazebo_tutorials/model_editor/tutorial_6.md

 1. Click on `Browse` button and use the file browser to find the mesh file on your local machine.
 If you know the path of the mesh file, you can enter it directly in the text field box next to the `Browse` button.
-Note Gazebo currently only supports importing COLLADA (dae) and STereoLithography (stl) files.
+Note Gazebo currently only supports importing collada (dae) and stl files.

-1. Click `Import` to load the mesh file.
-Then, add it to the 3D view.
+1. Click `Import` to load the mesh file then add it to the 3D view.

     [[file:files/model_editor_insert_mesh.png|640]]